IamEdsonAguiar/IamEdsonAguiar/README.md

 ## Hello!
-I am Edson Aguiar , a Web Developer and a Digital Marketer , constantly solving companies problems and helpning them to have high perfomance in digital.
+I'm Edson Aguiar , a Web Developer and a Digital Marketer , constantly solving companies problems and helpning them to have high perfomance in digital.

 ## My Projects